Deokishisu/FRLG-Plus/FEATURES.md

 - Instant text option.
 - Indicators for which stats are affected by natures on summary screen.
 - Health bar drains faster at higher HP levels.
+- EV-reducing berries ported from Emerald. []
+- The EV cap for an individual stat is 252, like in later generations.

 #### Miscellaneous Changes
 - The Pokémon Summary Screen can accurately show the met location of any Pokémon obtained in Gen 3, including Pokémon from Orre.